-How frequently you should change your air filters can depend on the following:
+How frequently you should exchange the air filters can be on the following:

 - Air filter model